aa-cc1/VPN/README.md

 1️⃣
-First, we're going to create a VM in Azure running Windows 10, then, in a new tab find our IP address (as it relates to Country/Region) using https://whatismyipaddress.com/ .
+First, we're going to create a VM in Azure running Windows 10 and select a region that is not our current (i.e. if you are in the US select Canada), then, in a new tab find our IP address (as it relates to country/region) by going to https://whatismyipaddress.com/ .
 Locate **Remote Desktop** on your PC.
 We will use this to remote into our VM that we created earlier, by using the **Public IP** address.
 Do so now.